 You know how it is when you’re excited about something and you turn a blind eye to everything else?

-Or that dream kitchen in a house so big you probably need ten maids to clean yet you say yes to the house anyway?
-And now you curse each time your little bundles of joy leave all their toys in every vacant area they find.
+Or that dream kitchen in a house so big, you probably need ten maids to clean, yet you said "yes" to the house anyway?
+And now you curse each time your little bundles of joy leave all their toys in every vacant area they could find.

 So I decided to revisit my bathroom remodeling project.
 Am I still happy?

-Come to think of it, I haven’t cleaned that shower stall for more than a month now and it still looked the same as the photo above.
+Come to think of it, when I haven’t cleaned that shower stall for more than a month, it still looked the same as the photo above.

-But I noticed that the longer I would wait to clean it, the more noticeable the white spots would appear when I finally spray EZ bathroom cleaner, which Luis recommended to keep the coat intact.
+But I noticed that the longer I waited to clean it, the more noticeable the white spots appeared when I sprayed the EZ bathroom cleaner, which Luis recommended to keep the coat intact.